 Human Growth Hormone is an essential hormone produced by the pituitary gland.
 HGH stimulates growth, cellular reproduction, and cell regeneration in humans.
 It is crucial for children and adolescents for their physical growth and development.
 Apart from this, it also has important roles in adults.
 HGH increases protein synthesis, increases muscle mass, and promotes lipolysis.

 How does sleep affect HGH levels?

 Normally, in healthy adults, HGH release is highest during Stage 3 of the sleep cycle.
-The stage 3 i.e. the deep sleep or slow wave sleep begins after the first hour of sleep.
+Stage 3 i.e. the deep sleep or slow-wave sleep begins after the first hour of sleep.
 This stage constitutes 24 percent of the total sleep cycle in a night.
 Stage 3 is the most recuperating phase of the sleep stages.
 It is during this stage that the body releases HGH and simultaneously restores as well as rebuilds the damage to the muscles and cells resulting from the stresses during the day.

 Can HGH impact sleep?

 A recent study has found compelling evidence regarding the positive impact of HGH therapy on sleep.